akltech/Object-Detection/README.md

   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/result.jpg" width="300" />
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/blurred%20sky.jpg" width="300" />
 </p>
 Figure 1.
-The result of a noisy image of a sky, object detection on the noisy image, and noise removal with a blur filter.
+Figure 1.
+Image noise in a photo of the sky; poor detection accuracy in a photo with a high amount of image noise; a blurred image that may improve detection accuracy.
   <br></p>
 The following steps are recommendations.
 Deviating from these steps and applying other image filters is OK.
-However, overly blurring the image can result in poor detection as well.
 For other preprocessing techniques, see <a href="https://docs.opencv.org/3.4/d4/d86/group__imgproc__filter.html" target="_blank">Image Filtering.</a>
   <br></p>

 **Apply image filters:**